WorldConvention/covenant/Part 04 – Conjunction.md

 **No Person shall be compelled to reproduce through pressure, deception, deprivation, or structural coercion.**

-This includes:
-– the withholding of resources to compel childbirth,
-– the denial of kinship rights to those who abstain,
-– the threat of violence or exclusion for choosing not to bear life,
-– or the forced extraction or replication of reproductive material.
+This includes the withholding of resources to compel creation, the denial of kinship rights to those who abstain, the threat of violence or exclusion for choosing not to bear life, and the forced extraction or replication of reproductive material—whether genetic, syntactic, or structural.

 These shall be considered violations of this Covenant.